the Ninth Sunday of Ordinary Time (most likely outside the U.S.A.).

-Corpus Christi, The Body and Blood of Christ, June 4 or 7, 2015
+Corpus Christi, The Body and Blood of Christ, May 31 or June 3, 2018

 For a people struggling to recover their past integrity, the Book of Exodus reminds them of the covenant God offered at their foundation, sealed with a ritual that woud become routine.